Surgical Procedures: Surgery and Staging for Non-Melanoma Skin Cancer

 Staging is a way to find out if and where the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 For non-melanoma skin cancer, these tests may be:

-Physical Exam: This is a general exam to look at your body and to talk about past health issues.
+Physical Exam: This is an exam to look at your body and to talk about past health issues.
 A thorough skin exam will be done.

-Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
-A doctor called a pathologist looks at the sample under a microscope in a laboratory.
-There are many types of biopsy, including:
+Biopsy: A biopsy takes cells from the cancer or some tissue from your body to see what type of cancer it is and how it behaves.
+A doctor called a pathologist looks at the sample under a microscope.
+There are many types of biopsies used to remove pieces of tissue:

-• Shave biopsy: A sterile razor will shave off any abnormal appearing growth.
+• Shave biopsy: A sterile razor is used to shave the tissue.

-• Punch biopsy: A circular piece of abnormal-appearing tissue is removed using a tool called a punch or trephine.
+• Punch biopsy: A tool called a punch or trephine removes a round piece of tissue.

-• Incisional biopsy: A scalpel is used to remove part of the abnormal-looking area of skin/growth.
+• Incisional biopsy: A scalpel is used to remove some tissue from the area.

-• Excisional biopsy: A scalpel is used to remove the entire abnormal-looking area of skin/growth.
+• Excisional biopsy: A scalpel is used to remove the whole area of tissue.

-• Lymph node biopsy: Lymph nodes may be removed and tested to see if the cancer has spread.
+• Lymph node biopsy: Lymph nodes are removed to see if the cancer has spread to them.

-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
-Non-melanoma staging depends on the presence of possible "high-risk" features (or if the lesion is on the eyelid).
-Stages of non-melanoma skin cancers are described as stage 0 (carcinoma-in-situ) through stage IV disease.
-Treatment of the cancer will depend on its stage and type.
+Staging looks at the size of the tumor and where it is, and if it has spread to other organs.
+Non-melanoma staging depends on possible "high-risk" features (or if the lesion is on the eyelid).
+Stages of non-melanoma skin cancers are described as stage 0 (carcinoma-in-situ) through stage IV (4) disease.
+Treatment options depend on the stage of your cancer.

 Surgical Procedures for Non-Melanoma Skin Cancer

 Surgery is often used to treat skin cancer.
-The procedure used will depend on many factors, including the size and location of the cancer.
+The procedure you have depends on many things, such as the size and location of the cancer.
 Your care team will talk to you about your specific procedure.

-Surgical procedures used to treat skin cancers include:
+Surgical procedures used to treat skin cancers may be:

 Mohs micrographic surgery: The cancer is removed in layers and looked at right away under a microscope to see if there is cancer in that layer.
 The surgeon will stop removing layers once cancer cells are no longer seen.

-Simple excision: The tissue/tumor is removed with a part of the surrounding normal-appearing skin.
+Simple excision: The tissue/tumor is removed along with some nearby normal-appearing skin.

 Electrodesiccation and curettage: The tumor is removed with a special spoon-shaped tool.
-An electrode cauterizes (burns) the area, stopping bleeding, and killing any remaining cancerous cells.
+An electrode cauterizes (burns) the area, stopping bleeding and killing any cancer cells that may be left.

 Cryosurgery: Abnormal cells are frozen and destroyed.

-Laser surgery: A laser beam is used to cut/remove abnormal tissue.
+Laser surgery: A laser beam is used to remove abnormal tissue.

 Dermabrasion: The surface layer of skin is rubbed away with a special tool.

 In some cases, skin grafting may be used to close the wound.
 When this is needed, skin from another part of the body may be used.
-Some patients may need or want reconstructive/plastic surgery.
+Some patients may need or want reconstructive or plastic surgery.

-What are the risks associated with non-melanoma skin cancer surgery?
+What are the risks of non-melanoma skin cancer surgery?

 As with any surgery, there are risks and possible side effects.
 These can be: